omotayoofere/DevOps-Projects/project-one/project1.md

     ![Re-ordering apaches's directory index](./images/Changing-directory-index-of-apache.png)

-3. Testing the PHP website in thr browser shows
+3. Testing the PHP website in the browser shows

     ![Testing the content of the PHP website](./images/Testing-PhP-website.png)